 The first waterfall on your list will be the major one in Krabi.
 It’s named, “Huay Toh Waterfall” and it’s located outside of Krabi town about 25km or so.
 It’s an excellent motorbike ride to get out there and highly recommended.
 The Krabi Eco Tour bicycle place has tours there if you feel like riding the 20km out to the waterfall – on a paved road.
 There are some dogs to contend with – just FYI.

-Huay Toh is at it’s most beautiful during the rainy season.
-If you come between August and October you’ll probably see it at it’s best.
+Huay Toh is at its most beautiful during the rainy season.
+If you come between August and October you’ll probably see it at its best.
 During the other months, it’s also quite nice because it’s quiet and you can swim in one of the nice pools of water that collect.

 There are a number of levels to the waterfall.
 Some say 11 levels to this falls.
 I’m not sure that could be correct.
 I have climbed up to 3 levels.
 I was at what I assumed was the top but some locals told me there were many more levels after a hike through the jungle.